 Also, the unit keeps your current settings in memory, even when there is no power.
 So, if you unplug the unit, move to a new job site, and want to use the last settings used to weld, the machine will have saved them for you.

 5 to 250 Amps and 60% Duty Cycle at 250A

 Lower-priced units often skimp on the power.
 But not the YesWelder TIG-250P AC/DC.
 You can get up to 250A of power, or down to 5A.
 That is impressive for a unit this affordable and it lets you do both thin and thick stock.

 The 250A of power, along with the 60% duty cycle, makes this unit work in smaller pro welding shops, as well as the DIY, welding enthusiasts, auto restoration, and other light to medium duty workshops.

 But you can also go all the way down to 5A.
-That range gives you the versatility to tackle a number of jobs/stock thicknesses.
-One of the other real advantages of this power range, on thin material, you can start as low as 5A and ramp-up to prevent blowouts at the start/end of a weld.
+That range gives you the versatility to tackle several jobs/stock thicknesses.
+One of the other real advantages of this power range on thin material, you can start as low as 5A and ramp up to prevent blowouts at the start/end of a weld.

 2T and 4T Control